HumanHalo -- Safe and Efficient 3D Navigation Among Humans via Minimally Conservative MPC: Introduction

+Building on our new reachability formulation, we introduce \algname, a control framework for safe and efficient \ac{MAV} navigation in 3D human environments.
+Unlike prior approaches, our method provides safety without restrictive simplifications, excessive conservatism, or extensive precomputation.
+It is sufficiently efficient to explicitly reason about full 3D human body motion while remaining feasible for onboard execution on an \ac{MAV}.
+Furthermore, it integrates state-of-the-art data-driven human motion forecasting rather than relying on handcrafted motion models.
+In summary, the main contributions of this work are as follows:

-\begin{itemize} \item We introduce a new safety constraint for MPC that provides incremental theoretical safety guarantees while remaining linear, and thus efficiently solvable in real time.
+\begin{itemize} \item We introduce a new safety constraint for MPC that provides incremental theoretical safety guarantees while remaining linear and thus efficiently solvable in real time.
 In contrast to \ac{HJ} reachability, our formulation avoids extensive precomputation and model simplifications, yet is not more expensive to compute than forward reachability.
-This enables scalable and practical integration into online optimization. \item We design an MPC framework for safe and efficient MAV navigation among humans.
-By incorporating state-of-the-art data-driven human motion forecasting and building on our safety constraint, the framework avoids both overly conservative behavior and simplistic body motion approximations.
-In contrast, it combines a nominally optimistic human motion estimate with as safe as necessary safety assurances.
-The resulting formulation is realized as a computationally efficient QP, ensuring real-time feasibility, safety, and time-efficient navigation in dynamic human environments. \item We validate our approach against baseline methods both in simulation using real human motion trajectories and in real-world on-board an \ac{MAV}.
-We demonstrate the effectiveness and versatility of our formulation in tasks ranging from goal-directed navigation to visual servoing for human tracking, showing that our safety guarantees hold in practice without leading to overly conservative navigation. \end{itemize}
+This enables scalable and practical integration into online optimization. \item We design an MPC framework for safe and efficient \ac{MAV} navigation among humans.
+By combining our safety constraint with state-of-the-art human motion forecasting, the method avoids overly conservative behavior and simplistic motion assumptions.
+It leverages nominally optimistic human motion estimates while enforcing as safe as necessary safety assurances.
+This results in a computationally efficient QP that is suitable for real-time onboard deployment. \item We validate the approach against baseline methods in simulation using real human motion trajectories and in real-world experiments on an \ac{MAV}.
+The results demonstrate effective and versatile performance across tasks ranging from goal-directed navigation to visual servoing for human tracking, showing that our safety guarantees hold in practice without leading to overly conservative navigation. \end{itemize}